Corrington Writing Contests

 The Corrington Excellence in First-Year Writing Contest

-The English Department invites essay submissions from students currently enrolled in TREK 115 inspired by the work of Aimee Nezhukumatathil and engaging with ideas of wonder, beauty, identity, belief, place, and/or curiosity.
+The English Department invites essay submissions from first-year students inspired by the work of Maurice Carlos Ruffin and engaging with the idea of place.

 Second Place: $100